crownheightsaid/mutual-aid-app/DEVELOPING.md

 ```

 ### Opening a Pull Request
-Once your PR is ready, open a Pull Request against master and post it in [#wg_tech](https://crownheightsmutualaid.slack.com/archives/C010AUQ6DFD)  for reviews.
-Once it is approved, one of the tech leads will merge it to master and deploy at the next opportunity.
+Once your PR is ready, open a Pull Request against main and post it in [#wg_tech](https://crownheightsmutualaid.slack.com/archives/C010AUQ6DFD)  for reviews.
+Once it is approved, one of the tech leads will merge it to main and deploy at the next opportunity.
 Please link the issue it will close and include a detailed description of changes.

 ## Deploying